The American Diabetes Association Foot Care Tips

 8. Protect Your Feet from Extreme Temperatures

-Why it's important: Diabetes-related nerve damage may prevent you from feeling extreme temperatures, which can lead to burns or frostbite.
+Why it’s important: Diabetes-related nerve damage may make it harder to sense extreme temperatures, putting you at risk of burns or frostbite.

 What to do: